Welcome to Year 5

 Year 5 has so many highlights, but the one everyone will remember for the longest time is our residential trip to Robin Hood’s Bay.
 During this 3 day trip the children will immerse themselves in the shady art of smuggling and learn how life was back in Georgian times.

-If the life of a smuggler is not for you then why not try your hand at politics when we visit The Houses of Parliament and learn all about democracy.
+If the life of a smuggler is not for you then why not try your hand at politics when we learn all about democracy.

 Still not convinced?
-Then how about training to live amongst the stars as an astronaut and enjoy not only our indoor planetarium but also a night out under stars with our Stargazing Evening.
+Then how about training to live amongst the stars as an astronaut?

 It’s fair to say that Year 5 takes a lot of forgetting!

-Our normal daily routine will see us learning Maths and English writing in the morning then Reading and Comprehension followed by one of our topic subjects.
+Our normal daily routine will see us learning Maths and English writing in the morning then one of our topic subjects followed by Comprehension and Reading Plus.

-Homework is set every Wednesday and is to be handed in by the following Tuesday at the latest and our homework club runs every Wednesday between 3.30pm and 4.15pm.
+Homework is set every Wednesday and is to be handed in by the following Monday.

 As readers, we will use a variety of texts from the school reading spine.
 We will study a variety of myths and legends relating to ancient Greeks.
 We will read about important Greek events such as the siege of Troy, the birth of democracy and the modern geography of Greece.